aamirsahil/guts-microbiome-RL/README.md

-# guts-microbiome-RL
+# Guts Microbiome
 Simulation of guts microbiome dynamics that leads to addiction.
+The simualtion uses RL algorithm on gut state represented as a ST graph.